Design-Based Inference for Spatial Experiments under Unknown Interference: Defining a marginal spatial effect

-We can now define an {\it individualistic marginalized response} at point $x$ of intervening on point $i$, allowing other points to vary as they otherwise would under $\alpha$:
+We can now define an {\it individual marginalized effect} at point $x$ of intervening on node $i$, allowing other nodes to vary as they otherwise would under $\eta$:

-This defines the response at point $x$ of switching point $i$ from no treatment to active treatment, averaging over possible treatment assignments to the points other than $i$.
+This defines the response at point $x$ of switching node $i$ from no treatment to active treatment, averaging over possible treatment assignments to nodes other than $i$.
 At the level of circle averages, we can define

-which is the average of individualistic responses for points along the circle of radius $d$ around point $i$.
-Using Figure \ref{fig:po-raster} to illustrate, one would construct $\tau_{1}(d; \alpha)$ by working with the $d$-radius circle averages around intervention point 1, taking the difference between the mean of the circle averages under assignments Z2, Z6, Z7, Z8, Z12, Z13, Z14, and Z16 minus the mean of circle averages under assignments Z1, Z3, Z4, Z5, Z9, Z10, Z11, and Z15.
+which is the average of individual responses for points along the circle at distance $d$ around node $i$.
+Using Figure \ref{fig:po-raster} to illustrate, one would construct $\tau_{1}(d; \eta)$ by working with the $d$-radius circle averages around intervention node $1$, taking the difference between the mean of the circle averages under assignments Z2, Z6, Z7, Z8, Z12, Z13, Z14, and Z16 minus the mean of circle averages under assignments Z1, Z3, Z4, Z5, Z9, Z10, Z11, and Z15.

-Finally, define the {\it average marginalized response} (AMR) for distance $d$ by taking the mean over the intervention points:
+Finally, define the {\it average marginalized effect} (AME) for distance $d$ by taking the mean over the intervention nodes:

-The interpretation of the AMR for distance $d$ is the average effect of switching a node $i \in \mathcal{N}$ to treatment on points at distance $d$ from that node, marginalized over possible realizations of treatment statuses in other intervention nodes.
+The interpretation of the AME for distance $d$ is the average effect of switching a node $i \in \node$ to treatment on points at distance $d$ from that node, marginalized over possible realizations of treatment statuses in other intervention nodes.
 The distribution of these possible realizations of treatment statuses depends on the experimental design.
+When $d = 0$, the AME captures the direct effect generated by the treatment at the location of intervention, in a way similar to the ``expected average treatment effect'' in \cite{savje2021average}.
+For $d > 0$, the AME resembles the ``average indirect causal effect'' in \cite{hu2022average} but is defined for specific distance values.
+In practice, researchers may select a series of distance values, $\{d_l\}_{l=1}^L$, based on the resolution of $\mathcal{X}$ and the potential magnitude of spillover effects.
+The resulting collection of AMEs demonstrates how effects vary over the distance from an intervention node.